Joan Miró: Exhibitions

 Joan Miró, Printmaking was exhibited at Fundación Joan Miró (2013).
-In 2014 there were two exhibitions Miró: From Earth to Sky at Albertina Museum, and Masterpieces from the Kunsthaus Zürich, National Art Center, Tokyo.
+In 2014, exhibitions included Miró: From Earth to Sky at Albertina Museum, Masterpieces from the Kunsthaus Zürich at the National Art Center, Tokyo, and Joan Miró: Women, Birds, Stars at the Sakıp Sabancı Museum in Istanbul from 23 September 2014 to 8 March 2015, which focused on recurring motifs in Miró’s mature work across painting, printmaking, sculpture, ceramics and textiles.

 Exhibitions entitled Joan Miró: Instinct & Imagination and "Miró: The Experience of Seeing" were held at the Denver Art Museum from 22 March – 28 June 2015 and at the McNay Art Museum from 30 September 2015 – 10 January 2016 (respectively), showing works made by Miró between 1963 and 1981, on loan from the Museo Nacional Centro de Arte Reina Sofía in Madrid.
 In 2018, he was exhibited alongside, among others, Henri Matisse, Le Corbusier, Raymond Hains and Éric Sandillon at the Museum of Decorative Arts and Design in Riga, Latvia.
 This exhibition, titled "Colour of Gobelins: Contemporary Gobelins from the 'Mobilier national' collection in France", took place during the sixth edition of the Riga Textile Art.

 In Spring 2019, the Museum of Modern Art, New York, launched Joan Miró: Birth of the World.
 Running until July 2019, the exhibit showcased 60 pieces of work from the inception of Miró's career, and including the influence of the World Wars.
 The exhibit featured 60-foot canvasses as well as smaller 8-foot paintings, and the influences ranged from cubism to abstraction.

 In 2018–19, the Philadelphia Museum of Art exhibited his work in Joan Miró which showcased his paintings and “anti-paintings.”

+From 10 October 2025 – 22 February 2026, the Fundación Joan Miró exhibited Miró and the United States that examined “in-depth look at the intergenerational artistic dialogue between Joan Miró and prominent 20th-century American artists.”
+The exhibit was organized by the Fundación Joan Miró and the Phillips Collection (on display 21 March – 5 July 2026).
+The catalog was edited by Matthew Gale (ISBN 978-8-416-41183-2).